ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 resources covered by the access token it has uploaded to the authz-info resource hosted by the resource server.

-With the successful establishment of the DTLS channel, C and RS have proven that they can use their respective keying material.
+With the successful establishment of the DTLS channel, the client and the resource server have proven that they can use their respective keying material.
 An access token that is bound to the client's keying material is associated with the channel.
-According to section 5.8.1 of {{I-D.ietf-ace-oauth-authz}}, there should be only one access token for each client.
+According to section 5.8.1 of
+{{I-D.ietf-ace-oauth-authz}}, there should be only one access token for each client.
 New access tokens issued by the authorization server are supposed to replace previously issued access tokens for the respective client.
 The resource server therefore must have a common understanding with the authorization server how access tokens are ordered.

 Any request that the resource server receives on a DTLS channel that is tied to an access token via its keying material